 Our farm in Montana is south west of Havre in the heart of the Golden Triangle.
 Like Swift Current, this is a low rain fall region with an average of 11.2 inches per year, resulting in the area having low disease pressure, and the ability to grow exceptionally high-quality crops.
-One difference here is the milder winter allowing for the production of winter or fall seeded crops.
+One difference here is the milder winter allows for the production of winter or fall seeded crops.

 The main crops we grow here are winter wheat and pluses particularly large green lentils and garbanzo beans.